-In order for securities to qualify as Tier 1 capital, the terms and conditions of the AT1 Securities must contain a "Trigger Event".
-A "Trigger Event" is the breach of a pre-determined capital ratio specified in the terms of the AT1 Securities which automatically results in the principal amount of the AT1 Securities either being written down or being converted into CET1, as specified in the terms of the AT1 Securities.
+In order for securities to qualify as Tier 1 capital, the terms and conditions of the AT1 Securities must contain a provision under which, on the occurrence of a "Trigger Event" (which is the breach of a pre-determined capital ratio specified in the terms of the AT1 Securities), the principal amount of the AT1 Securities is either written down or converted into CET1, as specified in the terms of the AT1 Securities.
 Under the CRR, AT1 Securities must convert to equity or be written down when the issuer's CET1 ratio is below 5.125% or a higher level as the issuer may determine.
 The Trigger Event ratio would be determined in conjunction with the Prudential Regulation Authority (the PRA) of the UK before the issue of any AT1 Securities.